 - Analytics.
 Data and analytics are critical for any business to track its operations and state, as well as spot and timely solve problems.
 That’s why effective data collection and visualization will be highly useful.
 The most important parameters to track include income and expenses (total and by categories), number of orders, and revenue brought from each partner.
 Furthermore, advanced AI tools can be implemented as well for risk management or data-driven tips on business optimization.

+We got really close to the main question: how to create a food delivery app that brings profit?
 Successful food delivery mobile app development can be a complex and time-consuming process.
 Further, we will walk you through the entire food delivery app development process, from idea to launch.

 1. Discovery phase

 The first step of a project discovery phase is to understand the client’s business and the market landscape.
 At this stage, we schedule a discovery meeting with a client to learn more about their idea and requirements.
 Further, we perform a market analysis to understand the existing competition, identify unmet needs in the market, and get the sense of the target audience.